lucaschain/beholder/README.md

 ## Installation

-Check the [releases page](https://github.com/lucaschain/beholder/releases) to get the correct URL for your platform install with:
+Check the [releases page](https://github.com/lucaschain/beholder/releases) to get the correct URL for your platform and install with:

 ```bash
 export BEHOLDER_VERSION="0.0.8"